-PSLE Oral – Children’s Day
+PSLE English Oral model – Children’s Day

 My P6s have been at work, preparing for the upcoming Preliminary and PSLE oral examinations.
 We have been working on a number of themes.
 Below is one that I did during the June holiday workshop.
 I wish everyone all the best for the Prelims!